-Daily Use: Abrasion of the pinstripe fabric

-The main remaining issue is the decrease of conductivity of the stripes due to wear and tear.
+Daily Use: Abrasion of the pinstripe fabric of the pinstripe fabric of the stripes due to wear and tear.
 Other mechanical failure causes like getting caught with the cable, causing disconnections within the iPod connector, could be reduced until the connector becomes the break point, which can be plugged in again.
 Another failure cause is the solder connection between rigid and flexible PCB.
 This failure only happens after extreme bending, and could be reduced by making a continuous mechanical transition between the two materials..